wgross/json-fs/README.md

   - New-Item: like Set-Item, only value properties are created
 - 0.3.0:
   - Support for Get-/Set-/Clear-Content cmdlets using JSON text added
   - fs items have base object of type 'JsonFsItem'
     - having a property 'Name'
     - having a property 'PropertyName' with all value property names
   - format for fs items
     - table format with Columns 'Name' and 'PropertyNames'.
   - improvements with value arrays: value array are converted from `object[]` provider by powershell from `@(..)`
 - 0.4.0:
   - create global function `<drive name>:` to change location to newly created JsonFS drive
 - 0.5.0:
   - Support for splatting with `Get-Item -AsHashtable`
   - Set-ItemProperty raise exception if property is unkwoen and -Force is not given
   - New-Item with hash table value `New-Item -Value @ { key = "value" }`
   - Set-Item with hash table value `Set-Item -Value @ { key = "value" }`
+v0.5.1:
+- Updates dependencies (.Net7)
+- Uses PSChildName as default name property to avoid overlapping with a custom `name`-property v0.5.2:
+- fixes linux by updating TreeStore.Core to v0.5.0

 ## Building the module

 To build the module just publish the project: